Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-models-likelihoods.md

 class JBPCosmology(LCDMCosmology):
 ```

 The class name should match the name of your .py file.
-For example, if your file is named JBPCosmology.py, then the class should also be named JBPCosmology.
+For example, if your file is named `JBPCosmology.py`, then the class should also be named JBPCosmology.

-The corresponding Python imports can be seen below:
+The corresponding Python class of the JBP model can be seen below:

 ```bash
 from simplemc.models.LCDMCosmology import LCDMCosmology